Kateve52911/knitflix/README.md

 - Personalised profile page when user logs inn (use info in users.js to see this).
 - You can add you own posts to the page using the button for creating a new post (so far it only works until you refresh the page).
-- Filter, sort and search options in on the feed page
+- Filter, sort and search options in on the feed page.

 ## Built With